SAP/ui5-webcomponents-react/packages/compat/README.md

 ## Documentation

-You can find an interactive documentation in our [Storybook](https://sap.github.io/ui5-webcomponents-react/).
+You can find an interactive documentation in our [Storybook](https://sap.github.io/ui5-webcomponents-react/) (Legacy Components).

 ## Contribute